by Nebula Haze

 - Starter-level LED (<250 watts)

 - Many LEDs will do the job, but Viparspectra is one of the companies that has been making quality LEDs since we first started growing.
-Their panels a
+Their panels are reliable and don’t cost an arm and a leg.
+They also improve and update them on a regular basis as we learn more about the custom spectrum that works best for growing cannabis.

 - Grow Tent Recommended Sizes